aurule/npc/README.md

 * The notes for each seeming in the stats are present and correct.
 If `--fix` is passed, these notes will be updated.
 * The notes for each kith in the stats are present and correct.
 If `--fix` is passed, these notes will be updated.
 * The mantle merit appears at most once.
-* The court for the mantle merit matches the value of the `@court` tag.
+* The court of the Mantle merit (if present) matches the value of the `@court` tag.
-* The court goodwill merit does not match the value of the `@court` tag or the mantle merit.
+* The court of the Court Goodwill merit (if present) does not match the value of the `@court` tag or the Mantle merit.

+If `strict` is true, Changelings are also checked for the following:

+* The Mantle merit is present for the same court as the `@court` tag.

 ## Make an NPC Listing